 - Set clear goals: Define what you want to achieve financially, such as buying a home or building an emergency fund.

-- Create a budget: Track your income and expenses to ensure you prioritize saving and investing.
+- Create a budget: Track your expenses and income to ensure you prioritize saving and investing.

 - Build financial security: Establish a solid emergency fund to reduce stress and increase resilience.